Older People

 Older People Workstreams

-Leeds Older People’s Forum has several core workstreams including discharge from hospital (Enhance), dementia, housing, inter-generational work, International Day of Older People, the Neighbourhood Networks and social isolation.
+Leeds Older People’s Forum coordinates several projects, campaigns and workstreams, including; discharge from hospital (Enhance), dementia, housing, inter-generational work, International Day of Older People, Neighbourhood Networks and reducing social isolation, transport, digital inclusion and equitable access for older people.

 Enhance